fhollenbach/Polisci209_2018/pages/syllabus.md

 ### COURSE STRUCTURE & REQUIREMENTS:

 The class will meet three times a week on Monday, Wednesday, and Friday.
 Classes will not simply be lecture based.
-We will cover programming, examples, or go over problem sets.
+We will cover programming, examples, and go over problem sets.
 This class will cover a variety of (complicated) concepts.
-Generally concepts will first be covered in the readings and we will go over specific applications and your questions on these concepts in class.
-It is therefore important __for you to do you do the required reading and exercises before each class period__.
-Required readings and exercises for each day are listed under that date's header.
+Generally concepts will first be covered in the readings and we will go over specific applications and your questions on these concepts in class. __It is therefore important for you to do you do the required reading and exercises listed under each date's header before the respective class period__.
 For most weeks, the readings & topics covered can be quite technical and challenging, which means it is even more important that you try to understand the material before coming to class.
 If you do not understand part of the